 So, there you go.
 Before starting the setup of your blog, I wanted you to know why I chose Bluehost hosting services over others, so you wouldn't feel like I just randomly picked one.

 I did the comparisons and research for you, so you wouldn't have to spend hours comparing countless hosting companies.
 I hated when I had to do that when I started out.

 Now that you know you will have a professional-grade blog while getting quality hosting, a free domain and complete WordPress setup in just 3 easy steps, are you ready to get started?

 Step #1: Get Your Hosting And Free Domain

 Click here and press the “Get Started” button to get your Bluehost hosting and your free domain for my discounted price.

 Choose your package once you've done this and make sure you have a domain name picked out.
 I recommend something short and memorable that is obviously easy to spell and related to your niche.

 Using this Bluehost link will make it much easier for you to get both hosting and the domain at the same time.
-All you have to do is make sure to sign up for 12 months of hosting to get the free domain.

 Trust me, this is well worth it because you would be surprised how much domain names and the extra costs that go with them could cost if you went through another site to get it.